andywu0913/OpenAI-GYM-CarRacing-DQN/README.md

 ### The DQN Structure
 The Deep Q Network(DQN) takes 3 consecutive top views of the current state of the 2d car racing game as the input and outputs the Q value for each action.
 - Note that the input shape is 96x96x3.
 The last dimension "3" doesn't mean "RGB" in colors but the 3 consecutive top views of the current state(96x96).
 The top view image has only one dimension because it is a grayscale image.
-Color doesn't matter much in this game.
-We take advantage of the original color dimension by storing the top view image stack.
+Color doesn't matter much in this game, so we take advantage of the original color dimension by storing the top view image stack.
 - Convolutional layers are used for capturing features from the image.
 - Max pooling layers are used for preserving important features meanwhile discarding unnecessary information from the network in order to keep the network small.
 - Dense layers are the other terms for fully connected layers in Keras.
 - The output shape represents the Q value of the 12 actions.
 These actions are: 3 states of the steering wheel(left, straight, right), 2 states of the gas(full gas, release gas), and 2 states of the break(giving 20% break, release break).
+- The `?` dimension is used for batch input.
 <br>
 <img src="resources/model_structure.png" width="400px">